Quality Management Systems (QMS) Consultants

 An increased focus on QMS has promoted a general perception that quality is about procedures and documentation.
 The emergence of tools like 6 Sigma and Lean are interesting developments in the application of quality principles in business.
 A QMS is fundamental to any activity and having a clear understanding of the five aspects, measuring performance and taking action to improve is essential to an organizations survival and growth.

-Our experience with ISO 9001:2015 , AS9100D, ISO 27001:2013, AAR M-1003 and ISO 13485:2016 adds value to your implementation project as we are able to train, compose documents and provide guidance to your management team and support for all employees.
-We have implemented both standards many times in both an internal project (personal experience) as well as in the consulting role.
+Our experience with ISO 9001:2015 , AS9100D, ISO 27001:2013, AAR M-1003 and ISO 13485:2016 adds value to your Quality Management System implementation.
+Our services include training, document creation and guidance to your management team and all employees.

 CVG Strategy quality experts focus on processes and process improvement in all our work.
 Understanding quality systems is a fundamental aspect of our work as consultants, helping our customers make their business run more efficiently and to improve customer satisfaction.